ekote/sman-analytics/README.md

 ### Lessons learnt

-- comments/posts/any text - "," comma is not the best delimiter or it can be, but remove commas from the text.
+- if you work work with comments or posts or just any text then comma "," is not the best delimiter.
+It still can be, but remove commas from the text e.g. `comment['comment_text'].replace(',', ' ')`

 - Facebook bans too active users `raise exceptions.TemporarilyBanned(title.text) facebook_scraper.exceptions.TemporarilyBanned: You’re Temporarily Blocked`
--

 ## Production deployment - to consider

-- [ ] Azure Synapse Pipeline schedule
-- [ ] Facebook scraper - scheduling daily/weekly
+- [ ] Azure Synapse Pipeline schedule and / or Facebook scraper - scheduling daily/weekly
 - [ ] Using Azure Functions for scraping
 - [ ] Instead of open-sourced library use professional scraper like [Apify](https://apify.com/pocesar/facebook-pages-scraper)
 - [ ] Want to add Twitter as the data source?
 [Check this little library - twitter-scraper](https://github.com/bisguzar/twitter-scraper)
+- [ ] Want to add YouTube as the data source?
+[Check this article.](https://techcommunity.microsoft.com/t5/azure-synapse-analytics-blog/azure-synapse-pipelines-for-social-media-youtube-example/ba-p/2615156)